cpina/penguins-game/README.md

 In the repository there are already done implementations - check them and improve them, benchmark, play with them, etc.

 The problem of the implemented solutions is that they work using "brute force".
 They are faster than a human but not smarter or as smart as a human.
 A possible implementation would be to mimic a human player: to not try stupid combinations.
 E.g. if a board has 4 penguins there aren't going to be any empty spaces: do leave empty spaces.
 Or do not try invalid combinations as some solutions are doing (not cutting the search tree).

+# Ideas
+* Recognise the initial position of the penguins using an image recognition library (e.g. OpenCV Python).
+E.g. have a photo taken of the board and find the position of the penguins and then resolve this setup
+* A player that plays more like a human player
+* ...